jfrolfes-max/Tee-Time-Auto-Booker-Public/README.md

      If none exist +/- 30 min at the player's preferred course, the script will book the nearest-to-preferred available 4-man tee time at one of the other courses

-Navigate through the booking form and complete booking Batch the email script to run at 12:00 PM the Sunday 12 days before desired tee time for best results.
+Navigate through the booking form and complete booking based on the booking info variables defined at the top of the script.

+Batch the email script to run at 12:00 PM the Sunday 12 days before desired tee time for best results.

 Batch the booking script to run some time between 6:50 PM and 11:59 PM on Monday 11 days before the desired tee time for best results.